 - Financial empowerment.
 Banking clients want to feel secure and in control of their financial decisions.
 They want to be recognized and treated as individuals and not just another account number.

 - Control of data.
-Clients are willing to let banks use their data, but they still want to own their digital identities and have control over how their information is used.
+Customers are willing to let banks use their data, but they still want to own their digital identities and have control over how their information is used.
 Most do not mind their data being used if they are getting something for it in return.

 - Working with trusted companies.
 Today, more people consider a company’s purpose and values.
 If their values do not align with the company or the do not feel the company will act in their best interest, they will look for one that will.